Artesians/TCL/general-mechanics/resources-and-efficiency.md

 * All physical damage sources & an odd assortment of character skills \(Jean's E, Kaeya's Q\) can shake/mark.
 * Marks last a very short time.
 * Some skills and Overloads can harvest.
 Characters like Bennett and Xingqiu can harvest using E skills, while Razor can harvest with E only if he uses Overload.
 * Melee normal attacks can sometimes whiff on a tree.
-This marks the tree and enables harvesting via Elemental Skill.
+This still marks the tree and enables harvesting via Elemental Skill.

 ## **Evidence Vault:**